Simon-Charest/manitou/README.md

 - summaryDayEmployees;
 - timeMoneyAdjustments.

-Here is an example of a query allowing you to use the data, in [Microsoft SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms):
+Here is an example of a query allowing you to use the data, in [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms):
 ```sql
 SELECT DISTINCT JSON_VALUE(e.value, '$.employeeId') AS employeeId
     , JSON_VALUE(e.value, '$.name') AS name